Aariz27/CW2025/README.md

 The following features were considered but not implemented due to time constraints and scope prioritization:

 ### 1. Next Piece Preview Display
-**Reason**: While the data for the next piece is already available in `ViewData` (via `NextShapeInfo`), implementing the UI visualization requires additional FXML layout work and GridPane management.
-The underlying logic exists, but the visual component was deprioritized in favor of more impactful features (ghost piece, hard drop).
+**Reason**: This feature was planned to show the upcoming brick to the player using the existing `nextBrickData` in `ViewData`.
+While the backend data is already available, implementing the UI visualization requires additional FXML layout work and GridPane management.
+This was prioritized after the Visual Themes System and has not been started yet.

 **Complexity**: Low - mainly UI work
-**Status**: Backend ready, frontend not implemented
+**Status**: Backend data available, frontend not implemented

 ### 2. Hold Piece Mechanism
 **Reason**: This feature would require significant changes to the game state management: